 Field Discovery: The Magnificent Five

 The discovery and development of the Ghawar field dates back to the 1940’s and 50’s, when the Standard Oil of California (Socal, forerunner of Arabian American Oil Company, later Saudi Aramco) obtained concessions from the Saudi government for oil exploration in the kingdom.
-These activities resulted in the discovery of Dammam in 1938, and Abu Hadriayh and Abqaiq in 1940 (see “The Emergence of the Arabian Oil Industry” in Geo Expro, Vol. 5 No. 6).
+These activities resulted in the discovery of Dammam in 1938, and Abu Hadriayh and Abqaiq in 1940 (see “The Emergence of the Arabian Oil Industry”).

 In 1940, while the company was drilling the Abqaiq prospect, one of its young geologists, Ernie Berg, was mapping the nearby areas and noted that the Wadi Sahaba, a dry river bed in the Haradh area, took a sudden bend from its east-west course to the south.
 He hypothesized that a north-south trending subsurface anticline was responsible for this wadi diversion.
 His boss, the renowned geologist Max Steineke, agreed with the idea.
 Further mapping confirmed the existence of what came to be called the En Nala (“the Slippers”) anticline.
 What made mapping this anticline possible was shallow structural-stratigraphic drilling, down to about 300m in the desert, a technique Steineke had developed to map the subsurface geology and collect pre-Neogene information in the region.